-Mid-September 2019, LFH had 421,105 Wallowa stock summer steelhead juveniles on hand.
-After marking, all fish in excess of the needs in Table 2 will be out planted into local lakes.
+End of June 2021, LFH had 415,300 Wallowa stock summer steelhead juveniles on hand.
+After marking, all fish more than the needs in Table 2 will be out planted into local lakes.

-All of these fish were 100% adipose fin clipped into Lake #3 in September, 2019.
-BY18 was the first group that a single CWT group was used to represent all three release groups, with the CWT fish reared in the lake with the AD only fish (Table 14).
+All these fish were 100% adipose fin clipped into Lake #3 in September 2021.
+BY18 was the first group that a single CWT group was used to represent all three release groups, with the CWT fish reared in the lake with the AD only fish (Table 13).
 A portion of each release group will be PIT tagged just prior to release.

-In early February 2020, 225,000 smolts from Lake 3 will be transferred to the Cottonwood AF for final rearing and released into the Grande Ronde River.
+In early February 2022, 225,000 smolts from Lake 3 will be transferred to the Cottonwood AF for final rearing and released into the Grande Ronde River.
 The fish will be reared/acclimated at Cottonwood AF for approximately 2.5 months and then volitionally released.
 A total of 6,000 juveniles will be PIT tagged by WDFW for Cottonwood AF prior to release in April; 2,000 of those PIT tags will be used as part of the Comparative Survival Study (CSS) for steelhead production above LGR (Fish Passage Center).
 After the Touchet spring Chinook are released from the Dayton AF in March, 100,000 will be moved from LFH into Dayton AF.
 This group will be PIT tagged in the release structure just prior to transfer.
-They will then remain in the Dayton AF for approximately 2-6 weeks and will be volitionally released during the month of April.
-The final remaining fish from Lake #3 will be released directly from LFH into the Snake River in mid-April, with a portion being PIT tagged at release in the release structure.
+They will then remain in the Dayton AF for approximately 2-4 weeks and will be volitionally released during the month of April.
+The final remaining fish from Lake #3 will be released directly from LFH into the Snake River in April, with a portion being PIT tagged at release in the release structure.